 Who Should Not Rely on BMI to Measure Body Fat?

-Body mass index is often used by non-athletic individuals looking to lose a significant amount of excess weight.
+Non-athletic individuals often use the Body mass index to lose significant excess Weight.
 Some underweight individuals may also use the scale to estimate their health status.

 The BMI scale is not useful for muscle builders, nor will it give accurate scores to long-distance athletes, pregnant women, or the elderly.

 Those with higher amounts of muscle mass may have a high BMI but may not be at significant health risk as someone carrying a significant amount of fatty tissue.

 How Prevalent is Overweightness and Obesity in the United States?